 Chantal Guiraud, of Mediterranean Gardening France, maintains a collection of over 400 varieties of seeds at her home in Montpellier.
-Members of associations which have joined the Mediterranean Gardening International community are welcome to contribute and to order seeds from the list, which is updated twice each year.
+Members of associations which have joined the Mediterranean Gardening International community, and members of the Mediterranean Garden Society, are welcome to contribute and to order seeds from the list, which is updated twice each year.

 The full list, together with information about how to collect and send seeds to Chantal, and how to order them, is on the Mediterranean Gardening France website.
 When contributing or ordering seed please ensure you include the name of the gardening association to which you belong.
 To make the seed list easy to use, it is illustrated with plant photographs taken by members.
 You'll notice that not all entries have an illustration and the website editor, Christine Savage, would be grateful to receive photographs to fill the gaps.
 Please send these to Christine.

 When ordering or donating seeds, you must ensure that:

 you are complying with your local regulations, international and national legislation regarding the distribution of plants and seeds.